grilhami/simple-blockchain-nestjs/README.md

-# simple-blockchain-nestjs
-A simple centralized blockchain implementation using Nest JS
+My simple implementation of a private blockchain using Nest JS